Textbook/Part 6/Chapter 17

 Anticoagulation (core therapy for acute bland PVT)

-• Agent selection (LMWH/VKA/DOAC) and duration should follow general VTE principles while considering liver function, drug interactions, and GI bleeding risk.
-[13] [14]
+• Agent selection (low-molecular-weight heparin (LMWH), vitamin K antagonist (VKA), or direct oral anticoagulant (DOAC)) and duration should follow general venous thromboembolism (VTE) principles while considering liver function, drug interactions, and gastrointestinal (GI) bleeding risk.
+(Kearon 2016) (Ortel 2020)πŸ“„

 Endovascular and portal decompressive options

-• Consider TIPS when portal hypertension complications are refractory to standard therapy or when recanalization is needed to facilitate portal inflow (case selection is center-dependent).
-[8]
+• Consider a transjugular intrahepatic portosystemic shunt (TIPS) when portal hypertension complications are refractory to standard therapy or when recanalization is needed to facilitate portal inflow, especially in liver transplant candidates.
+(Plessier 2012) (Dai 2026)

 Surgery